pragtical/pragtical.github.io/docs/setup/macos.md

 # macOS

-Installing Pragtical on macOS is simple: just download a DMG file from our [releases] page, open it and drag the program into your Applications folder.
+To install Pragtical on macOS download a DMG file from the [GitHub releases][1] page, open it and drag the program into your Applications folder.
 Make sure to follow the steps explained below.

 ## Launch the App